This post gives a few examples of the node network operating in a healthcare environment. These are just a few possibilities.

 - Builds a composite electronic health record (EHR) providing a comprehensive patient health profile that integrates with software applications offering clinical decision support tools.

 Step 1: A provider goes to his/her computer and, through the node's UI, requests patient data from other providers in order to create a composite EHR.
 The provider enters the patient’s identification data and the nature of data requested (e.g., episode of care time frames and data related to particular types of health problems).
-The node then sends the request via e-mail to the nodes of multiple other providers to which he/she subscribes who also treat the patient.
+The node then sends the request--via a desktop e-mail client, Web services (SOAP, RESTful), or other means--to the nodes of multiple other providers to which he/she subscribes who also treat the patient.
 The node sending the request therefore takes a subscriber role and the other nodes take publisher roles.

-Step 2: When the publishers’ nodes receive the e-mail request, their publisher functionality is automatically invoked, which validates the e-mail to assure it came from an authorized subscriber node.
+Step 2: When the publishers’ nodes receive the request, their publisher functionality is automatically invoked, which validates the request to assure it came from an authorized subscriber node.
 They then query their databases to obtain the requested patient data.

-Step 3: Depending on the data format requirements of the subscriber node, which is determined by instructions in the request e-mail, each receiver node automatically converts/transforms the patient data into the correct format and semantics.
+Step 3: Depending on the data format requirements of the subscriber node, which is determined by instructions in the request, each receiver node automatically converts/transforms the patient data into the correct format and semantics.

-Step 4: The nodes then automatically create Content Files via the CP Split processes.
+Step 4: The nodes then automatically create Content Files via the CP Split processes and encrypts them cryptographically.

-Step 5: They then automatically send the Content Files to the subscriber node as encrypted e-mail attachments.
+Step 5: They then automatically send the Content Files to the subscriber.

-Step 6: Upon receipt of the Content Files, the subscriber node’s subscriber functionality is automatically invoked, which begins by verifying the e-mail and attachments are from authorized nodes, followed by Content File decryption.
+Step 6: Upon receipt of the Content Files, the subscriber node’s subscriber functionality is automatically invoked, which begins by verifying the received payload is from authorized nodes, followed by Content File decryption.
 The CP Split process then automatically builds an EHR by incorporating the contents of each Content File received.
 Since the files may arrive at different times with different time delays, the EHR will be generated piece-by-piece, and the node keeps track of what data was received, who sent it, and what data has not yet arrived.
 When all the data have been received and processed, the node alerts the provider that the composite EHR has been completed.

 Step 7: The provider has the option of having the node automatically save the EHR as a file on his/her hard drive and/or to send the EHR contents to his/her local database for storage, either as a blob or as separate pieces of data.